CIP or Continuation: What are the differences?

 - claims have been allowed in the parent application, and you would like to keep pendency alive to pursue new claims against competitors and future design-around products

-If new subject matter is being added (e.g., new features or a newer version of a product), then a CIP should be filed if you wish to keep the priority date of the parent.
+If new subject matter is being added, then a CIP should be filed if you wish to keep the priority date of the parent.
+For example, file a CIP to add new features or a newer version of a product.

-What is the term of a continuing application?
+When is the expiration of a continuing application?

-The term of a continuing application is generally twenty years from the first non-provisional application to which priority is claimed.
-Therefore, it may be more advantageous to file a new standalone application in certain instances.
-The tradeoff is a fresh twenty-year term in exchange for sacrificing the priority date of the parent.
+The term of a continuing application is generally twenty years from the first nonprovisional application to which priority is claimed.
+Therefore, it may be more advantageous to file a new standalone application if that earliest date was several years ago.
+The tradeoff is a fresh 20-year term in exchange for sacrificing the priority date of the parent patent.